ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% docs prep_epic_user_request %}

-Parses SFDC Opportunity / Accounts and Zendesk tickets links in the description and notes of epics inside the `Gitlab-org` group, toghether with its priority represented by the label `~"customer priority::[0-10]"` .
+Parses SFDC Opportunity / Accounts and Zendesk tickets links in the description and notes of epics inside the `Gitlab-org` group, together with its priority represented by the label `~"customer priority::[0-10]"` .
 These epics are related to user feature requests from the product.

 For Opportunity and Zendesk tickets links found, the associated SFDC Account id is filled into the record.